Runge and Mergelyan theorems on families of open Riemann surfaces: The Cauchy and Beurling transforms on open Riemann surfaces

 Let $\Omega$ be a relatively compact smoothly bounded domain in $X$.
 One may consider truncated operators $P$ and $S$ defined by integration over $\Omega$.
 While $P$ has the expected regularity on H\"older spaces, the regularity of $S$ fails at the boundary points of $\Omega$ since the effect of averaging in \eqref{eq:Ccal} is lost.
 To circumvent this problem, we shall use a bounded linear extension operator, which we now describe.

 Let $\dist$ denote the distance function on a surface $X$ induced by a smooth Riemannian metric.
 We recall the basics concerning H\"older spaces; see Gilbarg and Trudinger \cite[Sect.
 4.1]{GilbargTrudinger1983} for more information.
-Let $\Omega$ be a domain in $X$.
+Let $\Omega$ be a domain in $X$ with piecewise $\Cscr^1$ boundary.
 For $\alpha\in (0,1)$, the H\"older $\Cscr^\alpha(\Omega)$ norm of a function $f:\Omega\to \C$ is given by

 and the associated H\"older space is $ \Cscr^{\alpha}(\Omega) = \{f:\Omega\to \C: \|f\|_\alpha<\infty\}. $ Similarly we define the norm $\|f\|_{(k,\alpha)}$ for $k>0$, and the corresponding H\"older space $\Cscr^{(k,\alpha)}(\Omega)$, by adding to $\|f\|_\alpha$ in \eqref{eq:alphanorm} the $\Cscr^{\alpha}(\Omega)$ norms of partial derivatives of $f$ of the highest order $k$.
 In particular, $\Cscr^{\alpha}(\Omega)=\Cscr^{(0,\alpha)}(\Omega)$.
 These spaces are Banach algebras with the pointwise product of functions.
 Compositions of $\Cscr^{(k,\alpha)}$ maps with $k\ge 1$ are again of the same class (but this fails for $k=0$).
 The inverse of a $\Cscr^{(k,\alpha)}$ diffeomorphism with $k\ge 1$ is of the same class (see \cite[Theorem 2.1]{BojarskiAll2005}).
 Every function in $\Cscr^{(k,\alpha)}(\Omega)$ has a unique extension to a function in $\Cscr^{(k,\alpha)}(\overline\Omega)$.
 We shall need the following lemma.
 (The analogous result holds in a smooth Riemannian manifold $X$ of arbitrary dimension.)